MichaelZalla/Fizz/README.md

 ### @TODOS

+- Write specs for Fizz.Logger class
 - Write specs and implementation for Fizz.Demo class
+- Look at object pooling for frequently fired events, such as 'mouseover'?
+- Add a 'filters' API to Fizz.DisplayEntity class ('addFilter', 'removeFilter') for bitmap (r,g,b) filtering: myFilter = function(x, y, colorData) { ... }

-##### Curiosities...
+##### Curiosities and considerations...

-- Stage shouldn't necessarily have to be tighly coupled with a single context
-- Shouldn't Stage be able to render to any arbitrary context, while binding on a single context at a time?
+- Should EntityPool class allow reserving multiple entities at once?
+- Should EntityPool class have a method for explicitly deallocating X number of entities
+- Should EntityPool class occasionally test for good times to slim down its pool?
 - Could collision code be factored out of Fizz.Rectangle and Fizz.Stage (line 191)?

-- Should EntityPool class allow reserving multiple entities at once?
-- Look at using Object Pooling for frequently-fired events?
+##### Outside the scope

-- Add support for proxy hitboxes on DisplayEntities?
+- Add support for proxy hitboxes for DisplayEntities
-- Give '_filters' property to DisplayEntity ('addFilter','removeFilter')?